-2017 was another excellent year for Avory & Co. as we continued focusing on our mission of finding value in a world of innovative growth.
+We celebrated another excellent year for Avory & Co. as we continued focusing on our mission of finding value in a world of innovative growth.
 We saw exceptional operating performance from our companies, which ultimately led to outsized returns.
 We attribute this success to our consistent process.
-Just in 2017 alone, we reviewed more than 270 companies through in-person meetings, conferences, annual reports, initial public offering documents, phone calls and other dedicated mediums.
+In a single year we reivew more than 270 companies through in-person meetings, conferences, annual reports, initial public offering documents, phone calls and other dedicated mediums.
 Our overall success led to exponential asset growth, fueling our future investment opportunity set.
 While we do not focus on calendar years, we wanted to send an updated Avory Letter as we believe the future investment landscape remains robust.
 We are seeing transformative innovations, legacy solutions being uprooted by software, continuous connectivity and a retail sector that is more resilient than originally perceived.
 Despite the encouraging innovations that are creating the investment opportunities of tomorrow, our disciplined investment philosophy is recognizing the value of an asset relative to its future cash flows.
 Before we move into the themes, we wanted to thank all of you personally.
 We view you, our investors as stakeholders and long-term partners of Avory & Co.
-To 2018 & Beyond!

 Long term themes